- The ‘Battle’ of Android and iOS

 Android & iOS Apps: Porting Key-Factors To Consider

 The word convert means to change something in the form, character, and the way it functions.
 Transferring an Android app into iOS doesn’t exactly mean to push some kind of a button or a specific tool that will migrate the data from one platform to the other.
 No!
 The only possible way to convert an Android app to iOS is to make it from scratch on the iOS platform with a team of developers and testers.
+To convert iOS app to Android requires the same process, but vice versa.
 So, let’s define the major factors to consider.

 Android and iOS belong to different operating systems and their core functions differ as well.
 To start the process of converting from Android to iOS, it is necessary to clarify the differences between these platforms.
 An app must function appropriately on Android and iPhone devices to meet the full potential of a program by preserving business input within the coding output.
-These points should be well-thought to convert:
+These points should be well-thought to port Android app to iOS and vice versa:

 - requirements and functionality of an app

-- design adjustment of an app to the iOS requirements
+- design adjustment of an app to the Android/iOS requirements

-- architecture and the coding language of an app should be tailored for iOS
+- architecture and the coding language of an app should be tailored for Android/iOS

 - multiple-time testing of an app should precede the store launch

-And when there is a need to make your Android app for an iOS audience, the process becomes complex as you cannot just copy-paste the code.
+And when there is a need to make your Android app for an iOS audience or port iOS apps to Android, the process becomes complex as you cannot just copy-paste the code.
 Hence, there are many characteristics of iOS and Android that should be taken into account.

 Cross-platform software development

-Porting your app from Android to iOS and vice versa, converting the iOS app to Android also triggers design issues.
+Converting Android app to iOS and vice versa converting the iOS app to Android also triggers design issues.
 And these issues appear to be huge!
 For example, to navigate through the system the main Android screen has three buttons: Back, Home, Multitasking.
 On the contrary, iOS has only one button that does not support the option to go back and several other features iPhones don’t have.
-Here, it is vital for interface development.
+Here, it is vital for interface development as both iOS and Android users should have the same positive user experience while using the app.

-f to talk about the placement of objects in design, it also has significant differences.
+If to talk about the placement of objects in design, it also has significant differences.
+The structured app design of elements, space, text, and images is done with the help of a grid.
+But grids also differ according to the platform requirements.
 Android works on Material design – a Google-created high-quality system building digital features for Android, iOS, Flutter, and the web.
 And, iOS works on Flat design – an interface design style with minimalist elements, fonts, and flat colors.

 Icon sizes, screen resolution, and fonts are also of great importance.
 For instance, Android uses dp as a measuring point, while iOS uses points.
 Both of the measuring units are quite similar.
 So the app should be perfectly adjusted to the screen sizes.
 Android has over 20 available screens, while Apple phones have 4-5 screens.
 Android has square icons but allows icon changes, but iOS icons are round and Apple-designed that cannot be changed.
 Android uses Google Roboto font and iOS uses San Francisco font.
 What’s more, apple users tend to have an eye for details and, this way, it’s a matter of prestige to have a seamless design.